Deadly Defective Vehicle Accidents

 • Conducting an independent investigation

-• Visiting with witnesses to the accident
+• Talking with witnesses to the accident

-• Hiring expert witnesses such as accident reconstruction and product manufacturing experts
+• Hiring expert witnesses, such as accident reconstruction and product manufacturing experts.

 Attorney Isaac Tyroler